 It appreciates the efforts of college students

 This day is also celebrated to appreciate the efforts of students who are already receiving a higher education.
-Education after school is not free in the U.S. Students are required to pay their tuition fee alongside other college expenses including conveyance.
+Education after school is not free in the U.S. Students are required to pay their tuition fee alongside other college expenses including conveyance and many end up accumulating large amounts of student-loan debt.
 To pay for these expenses, many students have to do part-time jobs, which again can be quite challenging to manage alongside their studies.
 This day, therefore, is a great way to appreciate the efforts of these hardworking students and motivate them to complete their higher education.

 National Higher Education Day dates